TTimeGaming/fvtt-more-activities/README.md

 - **Macro Activity:** Adds inline macro activities that execute automatically when the Activity is used.
 - **Hook Activity:** Adds inline macro activities that execute on a specified hook, with support for manual usage.
 - **Contested Activity:** Adds chat cards that allow for configurable contested rolls
+- **Chain Activity:** Adds the ability to chain multiple activities together with a confirmation to proceed

 ### ⚠️ Current Limitations